 They never bothered to verify.

-They just cared about stopping Trump and getting into Carter Page and his email and his life brought them into all things Trump.
+And getting into Carter Page and his email and his life brought them into all things Trump because that was the back door into everything.

 You know, for lying to Congress?

-That's what that's how we treat people.
+That's how we treat people?

 I'll get to that in a second.

-Anyway, there is this Russian-based escort, who supposedly had been suggested for months now that she could corroborate the golden shower urinating in the bed allegations against Trump.
+Anyway, there is this Russian-based escort who supposedly had been suggested for months now that she could corroborate the golden shower urinating in the bed allegations against Trump.

 Well, she just admitted she made the whole thing up.

-Yeah, Washington examiner.
+Yeah, Washington Examiner.

 The model who claimed to have secret information about Russian attempts to interfere in the 2016 election now says she made up those claims in an effort to save her life.